Mcsky23/tobi/README.md

 ## Settings

-Tobi settings feature a TUI interface implemented in [ratatui](https://ratatui.rs).
+Tobi settings feature a TUI interface implemented using [ratatui](https://ratatui.rs).
 You can customize stuff like where tobi stores it's database or where CTF and challenge workspaces are created.
 It's also possible to customize the behavior of the `tobi` command.

 Main menu: